sheaobrien25/2020_dataviscourse_homework/hw4/readme.md

         script.js

-## Running the Project

-To access the data files with javascript, you will need to be *serving* the homework directory, not just opening the HTML file in a browser.
-If your development environment doesn't already launch a server for you, you can start one with:
+Remember that you will need to be *serving* the homework directory, not just opening the HTML file in a browser.

-    $ cd path/to/hw4

-    # For Python 2:
-    $ python -m SimpleHTTPServer

-    # For Python 3:
-    $ python -m http.server

-You can view the page at [http://localhost:8080](http://localhost:8080) (or the port prompted in your terminal).
 Before you submit you homework, you will want to make sure your submission is a valid html5 file.
 You can validate Check that it is valid by uploading it to the [W3C HTML Validator](https://validator.w3.org/#validate_by_upload).

 ## The Data